ueberauth/ueberauth/README.md

 ## Customizing JSON Serializer

-Your json encoder/decoder can be configured.
+Your json encoder/decoder can be configured depending what you have installed.
 Defaults to Poison in other ueberauth libraries such as [ueberauth_google](https://github.com/ueberauth/ueberauth_google) and [ueberauth_twitter](https://github.com/ueberauth/ueberauth_twitter).
-If you only have [Jason](https://github.com/michalmuskala/jason) installed, then it is a good idea to take advantage of this configuration property.
+If you only have [Jason](https://github.com/michalmuskala/jason) installed, then you can configure Ueberauth like so:.

 ```elixir
 config :ueberauth, Ueberauth,